sbip-sg/mecanywhere_desktop/README.md

 ## Other notes
-- When developing in linux, sometimes closing the app doesn't completely shut down the electron processes, thus requiring one to manually kill the processes.
 - Use electron-store for persistent storage, redux for global state management, and React's useState() hook for component-level state.
 - Under `webpack.config.base.ts`, there is an alias of react pointing to `./src/node_modules/react'`.
 This is because the *@metamask/sdk* introduces another instance of React, causing conflicts.
 The alias ensures the project uses only one instance of React.